-Cultivating crops through genetic diversity is essential for heritable improvement and choosing the best parental lines from the available germplasm to carry out a successful breeding program requires an awareness of the type and extent of variability.
+Cultivating crops through genetic diversity is essential for heritable improvement, and choosing the best parental lines from the available germplasm to carry out a successful breeding program requires an awareness of the type and extent of variability.
 Analysing genetic diversity helps to comprehend the germplasm's genetic base and breeding potential.
 In order to reduce the amount of available genes and focus their efforts on fewer hybrid pairings, breeders can also exclude some parents by estimating genetic divergence (Fuzzato et al., 2002).
 A breeding program's ability to advance is largely dependent on the genetic variety found in germplasm.
 To comprehend this diversity, it is essential to examine the crop's biological characteristics.
-Numerous genes and environmental factors influence many economically important plant features, therefore distinguishing between inherited and environmental variability is crucial.
+Numerous genes and environmental factors influence many economically important plant features; therefore, distinguishing between inherited and environmental variability is crucial.
 The significance of distinguishing between heritable and non-heritable components of phenotypic differences is emphasized by this.
-In particular, qualities with high genetic variability, heritability and strong genetic gains require the use of genotypic and phenotypic variability coefficients to assess variations in attributes.
-Significant improvements in breeding programs result from selection giving greater weight to traits with significant genetic diversity and heritability.
+In particular, qualities with high genetic variability, heritability, and strong genetic gains require the use of genotypic and phenotypic variability coefficients to assess variations in attributes.
+Significant improvements in breeding programs result from selection, giving greater weight to traits with significant genetic diversity and heritability.
 Breeders can use heterosis to develop cultivars with particular qualities, such as resilience to biotic and abiotic stressors and quality enhancement.
 The ability of crops to adapt to different surroundings, particularly in the face of shifting climatic circumstances, depends on diversity.
-The need to find and isolate breeding lines with desirable horticultural features, better quality, high production potential and genetic variety is critical given the economic potential of summer squash.
+The need to find and isolate breeding lines with desirable horticultural features, better quality, high production potential, and genetic variety is critical, given the economic potential of summer squash.
 These lines will be essential to future initiatives to improve summer squash, guaranteeing the crop's continued prosperity and sustainability.
 The most efficient method of increasing agricultural yield is genetic enhancement.
 Genetic resources must have qualities that contribute to productivity and quality for vegetable breeding programs (Balkaya et al., 2010; Gomes et al., 2020).
 Genetic divergence characteristics such as genetic progress and heritability give the optimal circumstances for selection (Kakeeto et al., 2019).

 Materials and Methods